frontfliip/RAG-based-Wine-Recommendation-System/README.md

 # This repository is a code storage for the thesis of the same name by Ivan Nikolaichenko

 # Description
-This repository contain the code for a wine recommendation system, that works with natural language queries.
+This repository contains the code for a wine recommendation system, that works with natural language queries.
 The core concept of the system is RAG, when the LLM (GPT-4o-mini in this case) is provided with the additional context (wines in this case) to generate a more relevant response and reduce the hallucination likelihood.
 The wine documents can be retrieved based on the users query, using three different methods: Naive, Hybrid, HyDE, Fusion.
 The user may choose any of them, as well as one of the three embedding models.
 The solution is fully dockerized with a simple UI for user's convenience.